gnif/LookingGlass/c-host/README.md

 2. NvFBC requires administrator level access to enable the interface in the first place.
 (WIP)
 3. DXGI performance can be improved if we have this.
 (WIP)

+# NvFBC (NVIDIA Frame Buffer Capture)

-# Why isn't there a build with NvFBC support available.
+## Why isn't there a build with NvFBC support available.

 Because NVIDIA have decided to put restrictions on the NvFBC API that simply make it incompatible with the GPL/2 licence.
 Providing a pre-built binary with NvFBC support would violate the EULA I have agreed to in order to access the NVidia Capture SDK.

-# Why can't I compile NvFBC support into the host
+## Why can't I compile NvFBC support into the host

 You must download and install the NVidia Capture SDK.
 Please note that by doing so you will be agreeing to NVIDIA's SDK License agreement and the binary you produce can not be distributed.

-# Can't you just re-write the NvFBC headers?
+## Can't you just re-write the NvFBC headers?

 Technically yes, but since I have already agreed to the SDK License Agreement and seen the headers, I am tainted.